 Bacteria are not a product of a spontaneous generation.

 The experiment carried out by an Italian abbot and professor, Lazarro Spallanzani, has proven that microbes are not created through non-living “life force”, but can only come from other microorganisms.

 - This experiment has helped people admit that all animals, without exception descend from other animals of the same type, overthrowing the previously popular “spontaneous generation” theory.

 - Spallanzani’s experiment has contributed to our understanding of the role of microorganisms and where they come from.

-- It was also the basis for pasteurization method, later developed by Pasteur.
+- It was also the basis for the pasteurization method, later developed by Pasteur.

 |Theodor Schwann, Matthias Schleiden, Rudolf Virchow||1838 and 1858||The establishment of cell theory.|

-Theodor Schleiden, an animal specialist, and Matthias Schleiden, a botanist have come to the common conclusion: all living beings consist of units with similar shape and structure – cells.
+Theodor Schleiden, an animal specialist, and Matthias Schleiden, a botanist has come to the common conclusion: all living beings consist of units with similar shape and structure – cells.

 They have formulated the cell theory: